vilvil00/C-Piscine-/README.md

 Hello! 👋
-42 Istanbul & 42 Kocaeli Software School Experience
+42 Istanbul Software School Experience
 During the intensive 26-day training period, I acquired over 300 hours of education in Shell and C programming languages, enhancing my technical skills.
 Throughout this process, I focused on gaining in-depth knowledge in areas such as pointers, memory management, argument usage, git, and GitHub.

 Restrictions and Professional Development